 “Roller Out The Barrel Podcast: #6 Marjorie Adams”, Marjorie Adams

-We’ve shared documented facts and research by baseball experts, historians, authors, and others including:
+We’ve shared documented facts, research, and recognition from baseball experts, historians, authors, and others including:

 - John Thorn, Official Historian of Major League Baseball; Author; who re-discovered Doc Adams